 This is a blog post I wrote recently for the Affiliate Mummy blog all about niche selection.
 If you’re just getting started with your own freelance business then this post is a must read.
 In here I talk you through the basic steps you need to take to identify and validate your freelance niche.

-Starting your own business is hard work, and one of the hardest parts of getting started is often the thing we need to do first: choosing our niche.
+Starting your own business is hard work, and one of the hardest parts of getting started is often the thing we need to do first: deciding what type of business to start.
+This is often referred to as defining your niche.

 There is a lot of information out there these days about how important it is to select the right niche when you start your business.
 The advice is almost always to choose an area, and then to narrow that area down until you are targeting your ideal customer.
 While this is absolutely great advice, I know from personal experience that choosing a niche is not easy.
 In fact, it can be downright hard.
 But does it always need to be this way?